iLambda/language-dlg/README.md

 ## Interpreter

+The **interpreter** is an interface in a given programming language that implements all semantic functions of the language and a bytecode interpreter, which allows a programmer to virtually run the DLG language everywhere.
+DLG files (\*.dlg) are then compiled into DLGP bytecode (\*.dlgp).

-DLG files are then compiled into bytecode.
-A DLG interpreter has three big parts :
+A DLG interpreter has four big parts :

 * a **stack**, where data, instructions and commands will be pushed
 * an **environment**, used to store all the variables and their scope, be they global or local
 * a **memory case** containing one value that can be memorized (MEM) from the top of the stack or duplicated and pushed on top of the stack (DUPL)